Bay Area Opportunities

 - Interact with American high school and college students who are also studying art and design at CCA

-The program takes place on CCA’s San Francisco and Oakland campuses.
+The program takes place on CCA’s San Francisco campus.

 Students are housed in a historic 1906 Victorian residence in the Pacific Heights neighborhood of San Francisco.
 Each shared room is fully furnished and includes wireless internet access, a kitchen, and a TV.
 Students also have access to a TV room, game room, study room, and laundry room.